spearwolf/picimo/src/picimo/ce/PictureElement/README.md

 ### `mesh-rows`

-Set how many quads a row of the internal mesh grid should have.
+Sets how many quads a row of the internal mesh grid should have.

 A *static* attribute.
 Initially read out only once when the mesh is generated.